De Havilland Puss Moth: Technical faults

 Early in its career, the DH.80A was plagued by a series of fatal crashes, the most famous being to Australian aviator Bert Hinkler while crossing the Alps in CF-APK on 7 January 1933.
 The cause was eventually pinned down to "flutter" caused by turbulence leading to wing failure – this was corrected by stiffening the front strut with a jury strut to the rear wing root fitting.
-One aircraft took part in the Challenge 1934 European tourist plane contest, but dropped out because of an engine fault on one of the last stages.

 Operational history

 Most DH.80As were used as private aircraft, though many also flew commercially with small air charter firms for passenger and mail carrying.
-Seating was normally two although in commercial use two passengers could be carried in slightly staggered seats with the rear passenger's legs beside the forward passenger seat.
-The wings folded backwards for storage, pivoting on the rear spar root fitting and the V-strut root fitting, a system used on other De Havilland light airplanes of the period.
+Seating was normally two, although in commercial use two passengers could be carried in slightly staggered seats with the rear passenger's legs beside the forward passenger seat.
+The wings folded backwards for storage, pivoting on the rear spar root fitting and the V-strut root fitting, a system used on other de Havilland light aircraft of the period.

+One aircraft took part in the Challenge 1934 European tourist plane contest, but dropped out because of an engine fault on one of the last stages.

 Surviving British civilian aircraft were impressed into service during the Second World War to act as communication aircraft.
 A few survive into the early 21st century.

 Record breaking flights

 During the early 1930s, DH.80s were used for a number of record breaking flights.
 In early 1931, Nevill Vintcent made the first flight from England to Ceylon in G-AAXJ.
 On 25 May 1931 Capt James Douglas Mail flew in his Puss Moth G–ABIU named Baby Tank from Croydon to Bulawayo, taking 8 days according to his logbook via Pisa to Rome then on to north Africa and down the east coast, arriving 8 days later.
 Total flying time was 73hrs 50mins.

 In July and August 1931 Amy Johnson made an eight-day flight with her co-pilot, Jack Humphreys, to Moscow and Tokyo in G-AAZV, named Jason II, completing the leg to Moscow in one day.

 Late in 1931, the Australian Bert Hinkler piloted the Canadian-built CF-APK on a series of important flights including New York City to Jamaica, Jamaica to Venezuela, and a 22-hour, west-east crossing of the South Atlantic, only the second solo transatlantic crossing.

-In November 1931, the 19-year-old Peggy Salaman set out in G-ABEH named Good Hope, to beat the record for the flight from London to Cape Town.
-She succeeded in arriving in Cape Town at 5.40 a.m. with Gordon Store, her co-pilot and navigator, beating the previous record set up by Glen Kidston by more than one day.
+In November 1931, 19-year-old Peggy Salaman set out in G-ABEH named Good Hope, to beat the record for the flight from London to Cape Town.
+With Gordon Store, her co-pilot and navigator, she arrived in Cape Town at 5.40 a.m. beating the previous record set up by Glen Kidston by more than one day.